Zippland/Marrakech/README.md

-# COMP1110 Assignment 2

-## Academic Honesty and Integrity

-Honesty and integrity are of utmost importance.
-These goals are *not* at odds with being resourceful and working collaboratively.
-You *should* be resourceful, you should collaborate within your team, and you should discuss the assignment and other aspects of the course with others taking the class.
-However, *you must never misrepresent the work of others as your own*.
-If you have taken ideas from elsewhere or used code sourced from elsewhere, you must say so with *utmost clarity*.
-At each stage of the assignment you will be asked to submit a statement of originality, either as a group or as individuals.
-This statement is the place for you to declare which ideas or code contained in your submission were sourced from elsewhere.

-Please read the ANU's [official position](http://academichonesty.anu.edu.au/) on academic honesty.
-If you have any questions, please ask a lecturer, tutor, or make a post on the Ed forum.

-Carefully review the statements of originality in the [admin](admin) folder which you must complete at each stage.
-Edit the relevant statement and update it as you complete each stage of the assignment, ensuring that when you complete each stage, a truthful statement is committed and pushed to your repo.

-## Purpose

-In this assignment you will *work as a group* to master a number of major themes of this course, including software design and implementation, group work, using development tools such as Git and IntelliJ, and using JavaFX to build a user interface.  **Above all, this assignment will emphasize group work**;
-while you will receive an individual mark for your work based on your contributions to the assignment, **you can only succeed if all members contribute to your group's success**.

-## Assignment Deliverables

-The assignment is worth 35% of your total assessment, and it will be marked out of 35.
-So each mark in the assignment corresponds to a mark in your final assessment for the course.
-Note that for some stages of the assignment you will get a _group_ mark, and for others you will be _individually_ marked.
-The mark breakdown and the due dates are described on the [deliverables](https://cs.anu.edu.au/courses/comp1110/assessments/deliverables/) page.

-Your work will be marked via your tutor accessing git, so it is essential that you carefully follow instructions for setting up and maintaining your group repository.
-At each deadline you will be marked according to whatever is pushed to your repository at the time of the deadline.
-You will also be assessed on how effectively you use git as a development tool.

 ## Problem Description - Marrakech
 In the game of Marrakech, two to four merchants in a crowded Marrakech souk compete to impress the market owner, Assam, in the hopes of being declared the best merchant in Marrakech.
 Players may direct how Assam wanders through the market to entice him into viewing their rugs, but be careful!
 If you put Assam on course to land on an opponent's rug, you will have to pay up!